Sanggano, Sanggago't Sanggwapo: Plot

 Andy (Andrew E.), Johnny (Janno Gibbs) and Dondon (Dennis Padilla) are working as promodisers in a local mall.
 After fighting with robbers in a mall, Atty.
-Jose Agcaoili (Christopher Roxas) broke the news that Johnny's father, Don Roberto Endrinal had passed away.
+Jose Agcaoili (Christopher Roxas) broke the news that Johnny's father, Don Roberto Endrinal had died.
 In his last will and testament, Don Roberto inherited his hacienda to Johnny.
 Johnny, Dondon and Andy went home to the Hacienda and found out that there was a big problem with the hacienda according to Enrico.
 But, Johnny denied about his identity and he and Andy switched places.
 There Andy who poses himself as Johnny met Sam (Louise Delos Reyes), who is the daughter of Don Roberto's best friend.
 Don Roberto arranged Johnny and Sam for marriage.
 But Johnny refused and ran away.
 In the hacienda, Dondon met Isabel (Zarah Tolentino) who is the caretaker of the animals in the farm.